hbzengin/c-hash-table/README.md

 # Hash Table in C

-C is the best.
+C is good.
 Embrace C. Here is a hash table.